Best Staging Paint Colors To Sell Your House

 Staging Paint Color Trends

 Trends in paint colors for getting your house ready to sell come and go just like any other design trend.
-We went from deep beige in the 90’s to gray this past decade.
-Did you know that gray is out?
-I repeat, gray is out.
-Please don’t shoot the messenger. lol.
-If you have your whole house decorated in gray, BREATHE!
-There are options.
+We went from deep beige in the 90’s to gray for a decade and then all white for another decade.

 Ready for the new popular staging color?
 White.
 YES, white!
 But WAIT!
 White MAY NOT be for you!!!
 Especially cool whites!
 There are other options!